Michael Cisco

 Michael Cisco (born October 13, 1970) is an American writer, Deleuzian academic, and teacher currently living in New York City.
 He is best known for his first novel, The Divinity Student, winner of the International Horror Guild Award for Best First Novel of 1999.
 His novel The Great Lover was nominated for the 2011 Shirley Jackson Award for Best Novel of the Year, and declared the Best Weird Novel of 2011 by the Weird Fiction Review.
-He has described his work as "de-genred" fiction.

 Biography

 Michael Terry Cisco was born and raised in Glendale, California.
-His father worked as an inventor and principal scientist for the Hughes Aircraft Company and his mother worked as photographer and graphic designer for Glendale Community College's Public Information Office.
+His father Terry Cisco worked as an inventor and principal scientist for the Hughes Aircraft Company and his mother worked as photographer and graphic designer for Glendale Community College's Public Information Office.
 Cisco attended Sarah Lawrence College as an undergraduate, where he received his bachelor's degree in 1992.
 As part of his undergraduate studies, Cisco studied at Oxford University for one year.
 He obtained his master's degree from SUNY Buffalo in 1994 and both his Masters of Philosophy in 2002 and PhD in 2004 at New York University.
 Cisco is a professor at the City University of New York.